htw-imi/INFO3-Aufgabe-1/installing_rails_on_ubuntu.md

 libpq-dev

 Also, you need to download node.js or something similar.
 Node.js is just fine.
-Please see the webpage for details and download:
+Please see the webpage for details and download: (I actually just needed this in one tutorial that I did.
+I have worked with Rails without Node.js installed.
+Some gems require it.)

 http://nodejs.org/